sergiofgonzalez/python-workbench/part_4-web-apps/part-ii-fastapi-in-depth/05_hello_fastapi_exercises/README.md

 # A few simple FastAPI exercises

-This chapter includes a few simple examples to cement basic FastAPI capabilities.
+This chapter lists a few simple examples to cement basic FastAPI capabilities seen in the previous chapters.

 ## Exercise